-You must terminate/separate from any covered or non-covered employment before your benefit can commence.
-If you are under age 65, you are permitted to work up to 500 hours per year without affecting your benefit payments.
-If you are over age 65, you can work unlimited hours and your benefits will not be interrupted.
-(You will be provided with a copy of the Rules on Working after Retirement once your benefits are approved).
+You must terminate/separate from any covered or non-covered employment before your benefit can commence unless you are over age 70.
+If you are under age 65 and return to work, you are permitted to work up to 40 hours per month without affecting your benefit payments.
+If you are over age 65 and return to work, you can work unlimited hours and your benefits will not be interrupted.
+(You will be provided with a copy of the Rules on Working after Retirement once your benefits are approved.)

 I have not seen my spouse in 20 years, what do I do?

 Federal law requires all pensions for married participants to be paid as a 50% spousal pension unless otherwise indicated.
 Therefore, you must provide all requested information before your application can be processed.